How I Went From Artist To Financial Planner

 ”

-All these latent beliefs fuelled a behaviour pattern that undermined my financial success.
+All these latent beliefs fueled a behavior pattern that undermined my financial success.
 I still missed bills, and bought little luxuries on impulse, when I was stressed out.
 But, I had also invested in enough therapy to decide that I had had enough.

 A vision was born: I could be the force to help my people (creatives, queers, women) become aware and empowered around their money.
 I could help them tell a whole new money story.